jmangt/test-driven-puppet/chapter3.md

 The folks at Puppetlabs have taken the time to write great documentation on how to design and structure your modules.
 Please take some time to go over the ["
 Beginner's Guide to Modules](https://docs.puppetlabs.com/guides/module_guides/bgtm.html#beginner%27s-guide-to-modules)" section in the https://docs.puppetlabs.com website [1].

-I would like to just highlight some design decisions that will impact in the way you test your modules.
+I would like to just highlight some concepts and design decisions that will impact in the way you test your modules.

 ## Classes

 A class is a collection of resources that should be considered *independent* and *encapsulated*.

+This means that:

-This means that your `class` should be able to fend for itself.
+* Your `class` should be able to fend for itself.
+You can not rely on the system to have a resource in place unless the class itself provides it.

-Your class must not rely on any other resources to be present in your system. unless it checks for them by itself or delegates that task to another class.

-And anything that your `class` needs should come from the class's `parameters`.
+* Any information your `class` needs should come from the class's `parameters`.
+* Top level variables like `facters` should be avoided.
+Except as default values for your class's parameters.

+## Class Parameters

+* All default values for the module or internal classes should be declared in a `params` class.
+* All internal classes should only inherit from the `params` class.
+Any other form of inheritance should be avoided.
+* The **only goal** of the `params` class is to provide default values for the rest of the module's class parameters.
+* All top level variables like `facters`, `hiera` lookups, `scope` lookups should terminate in the `params` class.